SaaStacked/saastack/README.md

    * Demo it to your company from your local machine.

-But what you can't yet do, is deploy this into a commercial production environment:
+However, what you CANT do yet (with the Basic/Free version), is deploy it into a commercial production environment.

-To get your new product to market, you need a few more things:
+To get your new product to market, you need a few more things to complete the journey:
-1. You need a set of cloud provider connectors to connect to: databases, queues, message buses, and APM for monitoring
+1. You need a set of production ready cloud provider specific adapters to connect to: databases, queues, message buses, and APM for monitoring
-   * So you can run this product in either Azure or AWS.
+   * To run this codebase in either Azure or AWS.

 2. You need a set of production environment technology adapters, to interact (both ways) to various 3rd party services
-   * For example, to connect to: SSO Providers, Twilio, Mailgun, Stripe, UserPilot, Launch Darkly, etc.
+   * To offload various services to 3rd party providers.
+For example, to connect to: SSO Providers, Twilio email and SMS, Stripe payments, UserPilot product metrics, Launch Darkly feature flags, etc, etc.

 3. You need an automated deployment pipeline to push releases to a cloud production environment, in minutes.
+   * To deploy this codebase to your chosen cloud provider, with your secure production configuration

-4. And you could use some more helpful tools & documentation to learn the patterns and techniques
+4. And you could also use some more helpful tools & documentation to learn and enforce the patterns and techniques used in this codebase:

    * Coding standards for your team